5 Commonly Asked Questions About MA Divorce Law

 In Massachusetts, there are two main types of child custody: legal custody and physical custody.

-- Physical custody can also be shared by both parents or awarded to one parent.
+• Physical Custody: The responsibility for the child’s daily care and supervision.
+Like legal custody, it can be shared by both parents or awarded to one parent exclusively.

 When determining child custody, the Massachusetts courts prioritize the best interests of the child.
 Factors that are considered in determining the best interests of the child include the child's age, health, and development, the child's relationship with each parent and any other person who plays a significant role in the child's life, and the child's preference if they are of a sufficient age and maturity.